Saltern Cove: Geology

 Zone) indicating that the Goniatite Bed is an intraformational slump.

 Eight metres above the Goniatite Band is a metre-thick limestone conglomerate.
 This displays grading, contains blocks up to 50 cm across, as well as small micritic limestone clasts, which contain Frasnian and Famennian conodonts.

 Conservation problems

 As Saltern Cove lies between the major tourist beaches at Goodrington and Broadsands, there is continual disruption to the site due to rockpooling and collecting.
 It is believed that the diversity of the site's fauna has decreased over the last 25 years.

+Land ownership

+All land within Saltern Cove SSSI is owned by the local authority.